 You can get funding for your business in multiple ways.
 You have the option to self-finance your own business or get money from investors or friends who are willing to loan you money.
 You can apply for dairy farm business loans and schemes for entrepreneurs or apply for a grant from organisations.

+Develop a well-designed marketing plan.
 Describe your target market, including market demographics, market growth and trends.
 Include a table that shows a market forecast.
 If you’re starting with just a few animals, talk to nearby dairy farmers for advice on selling to local stores and individuals.
 If you have a slightly larger herd, you can get a more stable income by selling the milk to a company that will handle distribution.
 Make sure that there is a co-op, shop, school, or even a processor in the vicinity as they are likely to buy your milk.
 Describe the nature of your industry and the competition you have, by carrying out a SWOT analysis, which includes strengths, weaknesses, opportunities and threats that you face.
+For a stable income, It is better to have tie-ups and contracts rather than having to sell milk every day.